Neuromyelitis Optica Spectrum Disorder (NMOSD)

-Neuromyelitis optica accounts for 10 to 60 percent of cases of multiple sclerosis (MS)-like illness in Asia.
+In North America, NMOSD accounts for approximately 1 to 3 percent of cases of multiple sclerosis (MS)-like illness, although it accounts for 10 to 60 percent of such cases in Asia.
 In North America, although the majority of affected individuals are Caucasian, NMO disproportionately affects non-Caucasians.

-NMO is occasionally misdiagnosed as MS, but treatments effective for MS are often ineffective or even harmful for neuromyelitis optica.
+Neuromyelitis optica is often misdiagnosed as MS, but it is important to accurately distinguish between these disorders, as several effective treatments for MS are ineffective or even harmful for NMO.

-Mayo Clinic is recognized as a center of excellence for NMO diagnosis, treatment and research.
-The NMO Study Group encompasses neurologists and bench scientists at all three Mayo campuses with a focused commitment to discover the cause of this disease and to develop new and better treatment strategies.
-Because of major advances in the understanding of the pathogenesis and the genetic basis of NMO, a cure is foreseeable for NMO (the most severe form of MS) likely before any other form of CNS inflammatory demyelinating disease.
+Mayo Clinic is recognized as a center of excellence for neuromyelitis optica diagnosis, treatment and research.
+The NMO study group encompasses neurologists and bench scientists at all three Mayo campuses with a focused commitment to discover the cause of this disease and develop new and better treatment strategies.
+Because of major advances in the understanding of the pathogenesis of NMO, more effective treatments may become available in the foreseeable future.

-The complementary talents and subspecialty interests of this coalition of Mayo clinicians and scientists reflects a long history of working together on projects related to multiple sclerosis.
-The NMO projects have attained critical momentum in the past 18 months.
+The complementary talents and subspecialty interests of this coalition of Mayo clinicians and scientists reflects a long history of working together on projects related to neuromyelitis optica and multiple sclerosis and identifying the most optimal treatments.